Geology of the Jemez Area, Chapter 12: The Recent Past

 Particularly striking is the smooth slope of the hillside on

-beyond a few feet of the edge of the flow.
+few feet of the edge of the flow.

 Views from atop the boulder field:

 The pictures don’t quite convey the bowl shape of the glacier

 surface.
 One gets the impression that the center was significantly